celo-org/social-connect/docs/privacy.md

 ### Rate Limit

 ODIS implements rate limiting on queries to prevent brute force attackers.
-Every account interacting with ODIS has a quota for the number of queries it can make.
+Every account interacting with ODIS has a quota for the number of queries it can make and each query decreases the quota by 1.

 You can check how much quota is left on your account: